Jacoby transfer: Transfers following a double

 (Note: some partnerships use a "forcing pass" by the partner of the 1NT opener.
 The 1NT opener is then obliged to redouble.
 The partner of the 1NT opener may then pass the redouble with a good hand if they judge 1NT redoubled is makeable, or with a poor hand initiate bidding 4-card suits up-the-line until at least a 4-3 suit fit is found.
 With a 5 card suit, responder redoubles, opener bids 2 and responder passes or corrects to their suit.
-Variants of these methods are known as Helmic, Halmic, Helvic, Modified Helmic, etc. They help find 4-4 suit fits, but prevent opener from playing in a contract of 1NT doubled.)
+Variants of these methods are known as Helmic, Halmic, Helvic, Modified Helmic, etc. They help find 4-4 suit fits, but some prevent opener from playing in a contract of 1NT doubled.
+A further option is using a "SOS redouble" to show 4 card suits and look for a fit, and a natural response to show 5+ card suits.)

 Transfers following an intervening bid

 Standard bidding in most systems is that all responses following a natural suit overcall are themselves natural bids ("double" may be used for take-out).
 An alternative is that such responses, including "double", act as transfers.
 For example, following a 1NT opening and a 2 overcall: